th3Creepiest/pokedex/README.md

 ## 🎮 Usage

-### Version 1

-1. Browse the grid of Pokémon cards
+1. Browse Pokémon cards in a grid layout
-2. Click on a card to view detailed information
+2. Click any card to view detailed information
 3. Use the search bar to find specific Pokémon
-4. Toggle between light and dark themes using the sun/moon button

-### Version 2

-1. Browse the list of Pokémon on the left sidebar
-2. Click on a Pokémon to view its details in the right panel
-3. Use the search bar to filter the Pokémon list
-4. Toggle between light and dark themes using the sun/moon button
+4. Toggle between light/dark themes using the theme button

 ## 💻 Technologies Used